Treating Citrus Gall Wasp in Melbourne: An alternative approach to “Prune in June” 232

 • The gall wasp always lays its eggs in very lush, new growth.
 This is evident as galls are most easily seen six months later at the base of light-green coloured shoots.

-• Citrus trees are traditionally fertilized heavily in spring, summer and autumn.
-Heavy fertilizing in spring promotes a flush of new growth that is preferred by Citrus Gall Wasp.
+• Citrus trees are traditionally fertilised heavily in spring, summer and autumn.
+Heavy fertilising in spring promotes a flush of new growth that is preferred by Citrus Gall Wasp.

 • There is a public awareness campaign to “Prune in June”.
 Removing all citrus galls from a tree in June results in a flush of strong new growth in spring.
 This new growth is preferred by Citrus Gall Wasp.